Handheld XRF Analyzers: Comparing the Top Models for 2026

 3. Niton XL5 Plus Handheld XRF Analyzer

-If you need accurate analysis of both light and heavy elements in one compact and easy-to-carry package, the Niton XL5 Plus Handheld XRF Analyzer has those features.
-Get the geochemical data for manufacturing demands, detect the purest mineral or alloy deposits, and find faint traces of unwanted elements.
-Low detection limits and customizable element calibration packages provide reliable results in a wide range of situations.
+If you need an accurate analysis of both light and heavy elements in one compact and easy-to-carry package, the Niton XL5 Plus Handheld XRF Analyzer has those features.
+Obtain geochemical data to meet manufacturing demands, identify the purest mineral or alloy deposits, and detect faint traces of unwanted elements.
+Low detection limits and customizable element calibration packages deliver reliable results across a wide range of applications.

 Niton XL5